-The look of Maquillage Du Jour is bare-faced and natural.
+The look of Maquillage Du Jour (daytime makeup) is bare-faced and natural.
 Teacher said I’m good at doing eyebrows and blending since all my looks are very clean.
-I will share the other looks I did in future posts. 🙂

 I super love our instructor Ms. Yuki Geraldo.
 I’m so lucky that she was free that entire week so she handled every single class I attended.
 Normally she’s booked for shoots and projects so other instructors would take turns teaching the class.
 She’s very good-natured and funny.
 I miss how she always says “Do it!!!” right after lecture.
 Hahaha!
 I love it!

 Like this post?
 Subscribe to this blog by clicking HERE.